Brace Yourself, Because This Viral Love Actually Fact Will Actually Blow Your Mind

 We thought we knew everything about Love Actually, the 2003 holiday rom-com featuring Hugh Grant, the British Prime Minister (oh, if only), dancing around 10 Downing Street to the Pointer Sisters.
-But this week, our lives were turned upside down.
+But suddenly, our lives were turned upside down.
 Our confidence was shattered.
 We were, in a word, shook.
-On that day, British actor Madeleine Lloyd-Jones tweeted that Thomas Brodie-Sangster, who played the film’s resident small child, and Keira Knightley, who played a newlywed, are only five years apart in real life.
+British actor Madeleine Lloyd-Jones tweeted that Thomas Brodie-Sangster, who played the film’s resident small child, and Keira Knightley, who played a newlywed, are only five years apart in real life.
 Excuse me.
 What?

 If you, unlike us, have not seen Love Actually about 347 times, here’s a reminder.
 Brodie-Sangster plays Sam, an elementary-school-aged boy who tries to win the heart of an American girl with pipes to rival Mariah Carey.
 Knightley plays Juliet, a recently married woman whose husband’s best friend is unhealthily obsessed with her.
 These characters are in very different places in their lives.
 But the actors?
 Maybe not so much.